Queen Mathilde was accompanied by Belgian Minister for Development Cooperation, Alexander De Croo.

 At the Makola market in Accra.

 At noon there was a lunch with the first lady of Ghana, Mrs Rebecca Akufo-Addo.

 Then the queen and her delegation visited a vocational support centre where girls are being trained to become hairdressers, fashion designers or beauticians.
-Mathilde was accompanied by the German ambassador and representatives of the EU.
+Mathilde was accompanied by the German ambassador and EU representatives.

-The queen was able to talk to a young woman who had been married as a teenager.
+The queen was able to talk to a young woman who had been married off as a teenager.
 For Mathilde this was the most emotional part of her work trip to Ghana.
-To a reporter she said: "Did you see who this girl never smiled?
-She's the same age as my daughter, 16.
-It was very difficult for me to think about it.
+To a reporter she said: "Did you notice how the girl never smiled?
+She's the same age as my daughter: 16.
+It was very hard for me to think about that.
 But the good thing is: it's out in the open and debatable."
-She added: "I always talk about what I do with my kids, also with my husband - so the SDGs are present at home too.
+She added: "I always talk about my work with my children, also with my husband - so the SDGs are present at home too.
 They're everywhere.
 We're all of us responsable to make the future better for the next generation."

-Afterwards, Mathilde was shown a fair cocoa trade factory that benefits local suppliers.
+Afterwards, Mathilde was shown a fair trade cocoa factory that works with local suppliers.

 9 February 2018

 The day started with a visit to Promush Mushroom Project that ensures sustainable produce and employment for women and young people.